kxxt/aspeak/README.md

 </a>

-A simple text-to-speech client using azure TTS API(trial). :laughing:
+A simple text-to-speech client which enables you to try out Azure's speech synthesis API directly in your terminal. :laughing:

 **TL;DR**: This program uses trial auth token of Azure Cognitive Services to do speech synthesis for you.